 - Blue crab larvae are part of the Bay’s planktonic community, serving as food for menhaden, oysters and other filter feeders.

 - Blue crabs are among the top consumers of bottom-dwelling organisms, or benthos.
-Opportunistic feeders, they eat thin-shelled bivalves, smaller crustaceans, freshly dead fish, plant and animal detritus, and almost anything else they can find.
+They eat bivalves (i.e., clams, mussels, oysters), smaller crustaceans, freshly dead fish, plant and animal detritus and almost anything else they can find.

-- Because blue crabs feed on marsh periwinkles, they help regulate periwinkle populations.
-Scientists are concerned that a drop in blue crab populations could harm salt marsh habitat, as periwinkle populations rise and the snails over-feed on marshgrass.
+- Blue crabs feed on marsh periwinkles (snails), helping regulate periwinkle populations.
+Scientists are concerned that a decline in the Chesapeake Bay blue crab population could negatively affect salt marsh habitat, as periwinkle populations feed on marsh grasses.

-Blue crabs also support a large recreational fishery in the Bay, and are the estuary's highest-valued commercial fishery.
+Blue crabs also support a large recreational fishery in the Bay, and are the estuary's most valuable commercial fishery.
 Over the past 60 years, blue crabs have dominated Chesapeake Bay fisheries, with an estimated one-third of the nation’s blue crab catch coming from the Bay.

 How many blue crabs live in the Chesapeake Bay?

-Each year, scientists use the winter dredge survey to measure the Chesapeake Bay’s blue crab population.
-Maryland and Virginia scientists visit 1,500 sites over the course of three and a half months, using metal dredges to pull up and count crabs over-wintering in the mud.
-According to the results of the 2019 survey, 594 million blue crabs are estimated to be living in the Bay.
+Each year, scientists use the winter dredge survey to assess the Chesapeake Bay’s blue crab population.
+Maryland and Virginia scientists visit 1,500 sites from December through March, using metal dredges to pull up and count crabs overwintering in the sediment.
+According to the results of the 2021 survey, 282 million blue crabs are estimated to be living in the Bay.

 What issues affect blue crabs?

 More than one-third of the nation’s blue crab catch comes from the Chesapeake Bay.
-Blue crabs—harvested as hard shell crabs, peeler crabs and soft shell crabs—are the highest-valued commercial fishery in the Bay, and bring in millions of dollars each year.
-Blue crabs also support a recreational fishery in the region.
+Blue crabs—harvested as hard shell crabs, peeler crabs and soft shell crabs—are the most valuable commercial fishery in the Bay, earning millions of dollars of revenue each year.
+Blue crabs also support a large recreational fishery in the region.

-Since the 1990s, there has been a dramatic decline in blue crab landings, as watermen expend the same amount of effort to catch fewer crabs.
-This could be linked to “recruitment overfishing,” which occurs when large removals of adults result in fewer juveniles being produced.
+From the mid-1990s to the late 2000s, there was a dramatic decline in the blue crab population.
+This decline was thought to be due to “recruitment overfishing,” which occurs when large removals of adults result in fewer juveniles being produced.

-According to a 2019 report from the Chesapeake Bay Stock Assessment Committee (CBSAC), 55 million pounds of blue crabs were harvested from the Bay and its tributaries during the 2018 crabbing season.
-Commercial and recreational crabbers harvested 23 percent of the female blue crab population, which is below both the target of 25.5 percent and the overfishing threshhold of 34 percent.
+According to the 2021 Blue Crab Advisory Report from the Chesapeake Bay Stock Assessment Committee (CBSAC), 41.6 million pounds of blue crabs were harvested from the Bay and its tributaries during the 2020 crabbing season.
+Commercial and recreational crabbers harvested 19 percent of the female blue crab population, which is below both the target (28%) and overfishing threshold (37%) of harvest.

 Does predation affect blue crabs?

-Debate has grown over the effect of predation on blue crab abundance.
-Striped bass, Atlantic croaker, red drum and other fish feed on juvenile blue crabs, and a change in these fish species’ populations could affect the abundance of blue crab “recruits,” or those crabs that are less than one year old.
+Striped bass, Atlantic croaker, red drum and other predatory fishes feed on juvenile blue crabs.
+A significant change in abundance of these fish populations could affect the abundance of juvenile blue crabs, and consequently the future of the blue crab population.

 How are blue crabs being protected?

-Water quality improvements, underwater grass restoration and proper harvest management will help protect blue crab populations and maintain the resource into the future.
+Water quality improvements, underwater grass restoration and proper fishery management will help protect blue crab populations and maintain the resource.

 Blue crab management

 Blue crabs are managed as a single species, using minimum catch size and seasonal harvest limits to meet target levels of fishing pressure.
-The annual winter dredge survey helps scientists determine whether the target blue crab harvest level has been met or exceeded.
-Under this strategy, target fishing pressure is set to a level that should allow for increased blue crab abundance over time.
+The annual winter dredge survey helps scientists determine where the current blue crab abundance and harvest levels fall in relation to the management targets and thresholds.
+Under this strategy, the fishing target is set to a level that should allow for sustainable harvest that allows the population to persist at an acceptable level of abundance over time.

 The Chesapeake Bay Program developed its first Chesapeake Bay Blue Crab Fishery Management Plan in 1989 to promote collaboration among the three jurisdictions that manage commercial crabbing in the watershed: Maryland, Virginia and the Potomac River Fisheries Commission (PRFC).
-The Bay Program’s Chesapeake Bay Stock Assessment Committee has continued to provide scientific advice to fisheries managers, and publishes a Blue Crab Advisory Report each year that offers advice on harvest regulations.
+The Bay Program’s Chesapeake Bay Stock Assessment Committee has continued to provide scientific advice to fisheries managers, publishing a Blue Crab Advisory Report each year.

 Current restoration goals

-As part of the 2014 Chesapeake Bay Watershed Agreement, Chespeake Bay Program partners committed to two goals related to blue crabs.
-The first goal is to maintain a sustainable blue crab population based on the current target of 215 million adult females.
-The second goal is to manage for a stable and productive crab fishery including working with the industry, recreational crabbers and other stakeholders to improve commercial and recreational harvest accountability.
+As part of the 2014 Chesapeake Bay Watershed Agreement, Bay Program partners committed to two goals related to blue crabs.
+The first goal, Blue Crab Abundance, is to maintain a sustainable blue crab population based on the current target of 215 million adult females and to refine the population targets based on the best available science.
+In November 2020, the three jurisdictions formally adopted a new abundance target of 196 million adult females based on model results from a stock assessment update conducted in 2017.
+The second goal, Blue Crab Management, is to manage a stable and productive crab fishery by working with the industry, recreational crabbers and other stakeholders to improve commercial and recreational harvest accountability.

 For Chesapeake Bay restoration to be a success, we all must do our part.
 Our everyday actions can have a big impact on the Bay.
 By making simple changes in our lives, each one of us can take part in restoring the Bay and its rivers for future generations to enjoy.